vigna/webgraph-rs/cli/README.md

 - **Running** algorithms (Layered Label Propagation)
 - **Benchmarking** graph operations

-Each module correspond to a group of commands, and each command is implemented as a submodule.
+Each module corresponds to a group of commands, and each command is implemented as a submodule.

 ## Subcommands